-The audit work on the financial information of the significant Group components was performed by the Group audit team in Estonia, except for the audit work of Tallink Silja Oy and Tallink Silja AB, which was performed by KPMG component auditors in Finland and Sweden.
-The Group audit team instructed component auditors as to the areas to be covered and determined the information required to be reported to the Group audit team.
-We had regular communications with component auditors and executed audit file reviews, where necessary.
+The audit work on the financial information of the significant Group components was performed by the Group audit team in Estonia, except for the audit work of Tallink Silja Oy, which was performed by KPMG component auditor in Finland.
+The Group audit team instructed the component auditor as to the areas to be covered and determined the information required to be reported to the Group audit team.
+We had regular communications with the component auditor and executed audit file reviews, where necessary.